 Oak savanna and upland prairie are some of the most imperiled habitat types in North America (Noss 1995).
 These fire-dependent ecosystems once covered vast areas of the continent, but their distribution has been significantly reduced since Euro-American settlement (Nuzzo 1986).
 Once a dominant land cover, oak savanna has been reduced to less than 0.02% of its pre-settlement extent (~12,000,000 ha) in the Midwest (Nuzzo 1986) and is ranked as globally imperiled (Faber-Langendoen et al. 2001).
 In the United States, the Midwestern oak savanna once extended in a contiguous band from central Minnesota and Wisconsin to southeastern Texas, with spatially isolated outlying areas as far west as central North Dakota and as far east as central Ohio (Nuzzo 1986, McPherson 1997).
-Oak savanna formed an integral part of the landscape, separating the mixed deciduous forests of the eastern part of the continent and the Great Plains to the west.
-In Minnesota, oak savanna and other upland habitats including mixed oak woodland and brushland once blended with areas of wetland in a broad swath that stretched across the state from the northwest to the southeast, forming a transition zone between the mixed-hardwood, conifer, and peatland areas in the northern part of the state and the tallgrass prairie systems to the west and southwest (Marschner 1974, Coffin 1988).
+Oak savanna formed an integral part of the landscape, occurring at the interface of the mixed deciduous forests of the eastern part of the continent and the Great Plains to the west.
+In Minnesota, oak savanna and other upland habitats including mixed oak woodlands and brushlands once blended with areas of wetland in a broad swath that stretched across the state from the northwest to the southeast, forming a transition zone between the mixed-hardwood, conifer, and peatland areas in the northern part of the state and the tallgrass prairie systems to the west and southwest (Marschner 1974, Coffin 1988).
 The high biodiversity associated with these habitat types is largely due to their function as an ecological transition between broad, disparate biomes (Dey and Kabrick 2015).
 The original distribution of these habitats in Minnesota was largely determined by landform, substrate, and precipitation patterns and maintained partly by cyclic fire (Nuzzo 1986, Minnesota Department of Natural Resources (hereafter, MN DNR) 2005).
-In the years since European settlement of the continent, human intervention in the form of fire suppression has allowed the natural succession of oak savanna and prairie habitats into mixed deciduous forest and woodland, while land conversion for agriculture, urban expansion, and timber production have further eliminated native habitat and altered the landscape.
+In the years since European settlement of the continent, human intervention in the form of fire suppression has facilitated the natural succession of oak savanna and prairie habitats into mixed deciduous forest and woodland.
+Land conversion for agriculture, urban expansion, and timber production have further eliminated native habitat and altered the landscape.
 Of an estimated 2,200,000 hectares of mixed savanna and prairie in Minnesota at the time of the original public land survey (1848-1907) (Nuzzo 1986), only 4842 hectares remained when the Minnesota Biological Survey (hereafter, MBS) mapped native prairie and savanna habitat in the state between 1991 and 2009 (MN DNR 2017).
 The loss has continued, with an estimated 309 ha of oak savanna destroyed by urban expansion, conversion to agriculture, and mining between the original MBS mapping efforts and the most recent assessment in 2017 (MN DNR 2017).